 A variety of medical conditions may be helped through the use of hyperbaric oxygen.
-The Hyperbaric Medicine Department at Froedtert & the Medical College of Wisconsin performs 500 – 1,000 hyperbaric oxygen treatments each year to aid healing for many types of conditions.
+Our hyperbaric medicine team at Froedtert Hospital performs 500 – 1,000 hyperbaric oxygen treatments each year to aid healing for many types of conditions.

 Hyperbaric oxygen therapy uses a special chamber to allow a person to get high levels of oxygen in his or her blood.
 The delivery of 100 percent oxygen under pressure stimulates the growth of new blood vessels (angiogenesis).
-This helps the blood to carry more oxygen to the organs and tissues in the body, which helps wounds—particularly infected wounds—to heal more readily.
-Froedtert & the Medical College of Wisconsin have two hyperbaric chambers.
+This helps the blood to carry more oxygen to the organs and tissues in the body, which helps wounds — particularly infected wounds — to heal more readily.
+Froedtert Hospital has two hyperbaric chambers.

 Conditions that may benefit from hyperbaric oxygen include:

 - Clostridial gas gangrene, a serious wound infection resulting from a “dirty” wound

 - Compartment syndrome (the compression of nerves and blood vessels leading to impaired blood flow and muscle and nerve damage)